-- (a) "Computer contaminant" has the meaning ascribed to it in NRS 205.4737. - (b) "Cyber-bullying" has the meaning ascribed to it in NRS 388.123. - (c) "Electronic communication" has the meaning ascribed to it in NRS 388.124. - Sec.
+- (a) "Computer contaminant" has the meaning ascribed to it in NRS 205.4737. - (b) "Cyber-bullying" has the meaning ascribed to it in NRS 388.123. (c) "Electronic communication" has the meaning ascribed to it in NRS 388.124.1 (Deleted by amendment.) - Sec.
 20. Chapter 392 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-Except as otherwise provided in this subsection and subsection 2, the board of trustees of each school district and the governing body of each charter school that operates a middle school, junior high school or high school shall ensure that the school district or charter school, as applicable, participates in the Youth Risk Behavior Surveillance System developed by the Centers for Disease Control and Prevention of the United States Department of Health and Human Services.
-If the Youth Risk Behavior Surveillance System ceases to exist: - (a) The State Board of Health must prescribe by regulation a successor system that is designed to collect similar information concerning risky behavior by youth; and - (b) The board of trustees of each school district and the governing body of each charter school that operates a middle school, junior high school or high school must participate in the system prescribed by the State Board of Health. - 2.
-A public school shall not administer any survey pursuant to a system described in subsection 1 to a pupil if: - (a) The pupil is an unemancipated minor and the parent or guardian of the pupil has refused to consent to the administration of the survey pursuant to subsection 5; or - (b) The pupil has refused to participate in the survey pursuant to subsection 5. - 3.
-If a public school is selected for the administration of a survey to its pupils pursuant to a system described in subsection 1, the board of trustees of the school district in which the public school is located of, if the public school is a charter school, the governing body of the charter school must ensure that a form is provided to the parent or guardian of each pupil to whom the survey will be administered that allows the parent or guardian to refuse consent to the administration of the survey to the pupil.
+Except as otherwise provided in [this subsection and] subsection 2, the board of trustees of each school district and the governing body of each charter school that operates a middle school, junior high school or high school shall ensure that the school district or charter school, as applicable, participates in the biennial survey administered pursuant to the Youth Risk Behavior Surveillance System developed by the Centers for Disease Control and Prevention of the United States Department of Health and Human Services J. If the Youth Risk - Behavior Surveillance System ceases to exist:

+(a) The State Board of Health must prescribe by regulation a successor system that is designed to collect similar information concerning risky behavior by youth; and - (b) The board of trustees of each school district and the governing body of each charter school that operates a middle school, junior high school or high school must participate in the system prescribed by the State Board of Health.], or any equivalent or successor system developed by the Centers for Disease Control and Prevention. - 2.
+A public school shall not administer [any] the survey [pursuant to a system! described in subsection 1 to a pupil if: - (a) The pupil is an unemancipated minor and the parent or guardian of the pupil has refused to consent to the administration of the survey pursuant to subsection 5; or - (b) The pupil has refused to participate in the survey pursuant to subsection 5. - 3.
+[If a public school is selected for the administration of a survey to its pupils pursuant to a system described in subsection 1, the The board of trustees of [the] a\school district [in which the public school is located of, if the public school is a charter school, or the governing body of [the] a charter school [must] that operates as a middle school, junior high school or high school shall ensure that a form is provided to the parent or guardian of each pupil to whom the survey described in subsection 1 will be administered that allows the parent or guardian to refuse consent to the administration of the survey to the pupil. - Before the administration of [a] the survey [pursuant to a system] described in subsection 1 to a pupil, the board of trustees of a school district or the governing body of a charter school shall provide the parent or guardian of the pupil or, if the pupil is an emancipated minor or is at least 18 years of age, the 3 pupil, with an opportunity to review the survey and written notice of: 4

-- 4. Before the administration of a survey pursuant to a system described in subsection 1 to a pupil, the board of trustees of a school district or the governing body of a charter school shall provide the parent or guardian of the pupil or, if the pupil is an emancipated minor or is at least 18 years of age, the pupil, with an opportunity to review the survey and written notice of: - (a) The manner in which the survey will be administered; - (b) The manner in which the results of the survey will be used; and - (c) The persons who will have access to the results of the survey. - 5.
-At any time:
+(a) The manner in which the survey will be administered;

+- (b) The manner in which the results of the survey will be used; and - (c) The persons who will have access to the results of the survey.

+5. At any time: